 - Punitive damages.
 Under certain egregious conditions, a plaintiff may recover punitive damages to punish the nursing home for the abuse it inflicted.

-Call Sibley Dolman if You or a Loved One Suffered From Nursing Home Abuse in Fort Lauderdale
+Call Dolman Law If You or a Loved One Suffered From Nursing Home Abuse in Fort Lauderdale

 Florida places time limit restrictions to initiate a civil claim against a long-term care facility, and plaintiffs must follow specific procedures.
 An experienced nursing home abuse attorney can help you meet these requirements.